 Introducing the PandaDoc for Gmail add-on

-Whether you need to add a signature to a document or make changes to a contract before you send it to signers, PandaDoc can help.
+Whether you need to add a signature to a document or make changes to a contract before sending it to signers, PandaDoc can help you.

 Step 1: Sign up for a PandaDoc account